nextcloud/all-in-one/readme.md

 - OnlyOffice
 - ClamAV

-**Found a bug?** Please file an issue at https://github.com/nextcloud/all-in-one

 ## How to use this?
 The following instructions are especially meant for Linux.
 For macOS see [this](#how-to-run-it-on-macos), for Windows see [this](#how-to-run-it-on-windows).
 1. Install Docker on your Linux installation using: